-The modules specified above (i.e. likelihoods, samplers, theories…) can have any number of options, but you don’t need to specify all of them every time you use them: if an option is not specified, its default value is used.
-The default values for each module are described in their respective section of the documentation, and in a
+The components specified above (i.e. likelihoods, samplers, theories…) can have any number of options, but you don’t need to specify all of them every time you use them: if an option is not specified, its default value is used.
+The default values for each component are described in their respective section of the documentation, and in a

-[likelihood_name].yaml file in the folder of cobaya where that module is defined, e.g.
+[likelihood_name].yaml file in the folder of cobaya where that component is defined, e.g.

 cobaya/cobaya/likelihoods/gaussian/gaussian.yaml for the defaults of the

 In addition, there are some top level options (i.e. defined outside any block):

 output: determines where the output files are written and/or a prefix for their names — see Shell call.

 packages_path: path where the external packages have been automatically installed — see Installing cosmological codes and data.

 debug: sets the verbosity level of the output.
 By default (undefined or

 False), it produces a rather informative output, reporting on initialization, overall progress and results.
 If